 This model also has pretty long battery life.
 While the charging process can take up to 15 hours to get a full charge, it is well worth it.
 Once the flosser is fully charged, you can expect it to last about a week before it needs to be charged again.

-What could be better: The biggest issue with this smaller than average water flosser is its reservoir capacity.
+What could be improved?
+The biggest issue with this smaller than average water flosser is its reservoir capacity.
 It can only last about forty seconds before it will need to be refilled, which could mean that you will need to fill it at least three times before you get your mouth completely flossed.
 While this might not be a big deal if time is on your side, you certainly don’t want to have this number of refills if you are in a hurry.

 Things to Consider